oasis-tcs/openc2-oc2ls/oc2ls.md

 OpenC2 type definitions are presented in this specification in table format.
-All table columns except Description are Normative, however any conflict between the table presentation and the JADN must be resolved by applying the schema definition.
+All table columns except Description are Normative, however any conflict between the table presentation and the JADN schema must be resolved by applying the schema definition.
 The Description column is always Non-normative.

 For types without individual field definitions (Primitive types and ArrayOf),